AnxiousLunch/cohort-9-mern-12687-umer/schema.md

 - **User** – User account information.
 - **RefreshToken** –  Store refresh tokens for each valid user session.
-- **Document** – Represents a note containing an ordered collection of blocks.
+- **Note** – Represents a note containing an ordered collection of blocks.
-- **Block** – Represents an individual content block within a document.

 ## Schema Definition